-When transferring personal data overseas, an organization must 1) take steps to ensure that it protects the data in compliance with the PDPA while the data is still in its possession or control; and 2) ensure that the standard of protection afforded to that data in a separate jurisdiction or region is comparable to the PDPA.
+Ceasing to retain personal data means safely disposing of personal data or anonymizing it.
+The organization should set a retention period for various types of personal data.
+How Google Cloud satisfies the Data Retention Limitation Obligation Google will retain, return, destroy, or delete the personal data in accordance with the contract or service level agreements.
+GCP and Google Workspace administrative consoles and services possess the functionality to delete any data that they and their users put into our systems.
+If customers delete their data, we commit to deleting it from our systems within 180 days.
+We also provide tools that make it easy for customers to take their data with them if they choose to stop using our services, without penalty or additional cost.
+To learn more about data deletion at Google, refer to our Data deletion on Google Cloud Platform whitepaper.
+All Google data centers adhere to a strict policy for equipment disposal and reuse.
+When a hard drive is retired, authorized individuals verify that the disk is erased by writing zeros to the drive and performing a multiple-step verification process to ensure the drive contains no data.
+If the drive cannot be erased for any reason, it is stored securely until it can be physically destroyed.
+Physical destruction of disks is a multistage process that includes a crusher and shredder followed by recycling at a secure facility.
+Transfer limitation Section 26 • When transferring personal data overseas, an organization must 1) take steps to ensure that it protects the data in compliance with the PDPA while the data is still in its possession or control; and 2) ensure that the standard of protection afforded to that data in a separate jurisdiction or region is comparable to the PDPA.
 Customer responsibility to satisfy this obligation.

-• To learn more, we recommend the Commission's Advisory Guidelines on the Transfer Limitation Obligation.

-- GCP services are available in various geographical regions and zones across North America, South America, Europe, Asia, and Australia.
-With respect to cloud locations, GCP has 18 regions, 55 zones, over 100 points of presence across 35 countries, and a well-provisioned global network with 100,000s of miles of fiber optic cable. - G Suite's data centers are located in the U.S., Europe, Chile, Singapore, and Taiwan.
-Customers may verify the data protection standards in these countries and regions prior to any transfer. - Google offers a range of international data-transfer mechanisms and is committed to having a lawful basis for data transfers in compliance with applicable data protection laws worldwide.
+To learn more, we recommend the Commission's Advisory Guidelines on the Transfer Limitation Obligation.
+Google Cloud support GCP services are available in various geographical regions and zones across North America, South America, Europe, Asia, and Australia.
+With respect to cloud locations, GCP has 18 regions, 55 zones, over 100 points of presence across 35 countries, and a well-provisioned global network with 100,000s of miles of fiber optic cable.
+Google Workspace's data centers are located in the U.S., Europe, Chile, Singapore, and Taiwan.
+Customers may verify the data protection standards in these countries and regions prior to any transfer.
+Google offers a range of international data-transfer mechanisms and is committed to having a lawful basis for data transfers in compliance with applicable data protection laws worldwide.
 Indeed, Google follows the highest standards for cross-border data transfer protections as required by the EU's General Data Protection Regulation: we contractually commit under our current data processing agreements to maintain a mechanism that facilitates transfers of personal data outside of the EU.
-Moreover, the European data protection authorities have confirmed the compliance of our model contract clauses, affirming that our contractual commitments for G Suite and GCP fully meet the requirements to legally transfer personal data from the EU to the rest of the world. - Google informs its customers of the storage locations and legal jurisdictions of the personal data.
-For many GCP and G Suite services, customers can choose where their data is stored.
+Moreover, the European data protection authorities have confirmed the compliance of our model contract clauses, affirming that our contractual commitments for Google Workspace and GCP fully meet the requirements to legally transfer personal data from the EU to the rest of the world.
+Google informs its customers of the storage locations and legal jurisdictions of the personal data.
+For many GCP and Google Workspace services, customers can choose where their data is stored.